semaphoreci/semaphore/docs/docs/using-semaphore/self-hosted-install.md

 ![Registering an agent type in Semaphore](./img/register-agent-type.jpg)

 The next page shows detailed instructions to install and connect the self-hosted agent in the platform of choice.
 Press the **Reveal** button to show the registration token.
-Save it on a safe place for the next step.
+Save it in a safe place for the next step.

 ![Instructions to install self-hosted agent](./img/self-hosted-agent-install.jpg)